 Our tannery in Kenya provides the leather for our sandals, accents and accent tote bags.
 It is clean and modern with well-marked exits and safety equipment for the employees.
 There, the hides are cleaned, processed, and made into high-quality durable leather.
 It provides jobs in the local community and creates additional income for farmers in a part of the world who can sell the hides of their cows as well as the meat.

 In Ethiopia, we work with a tannery partner who is intentionally working towards and investing in environmentally friendly processing techniques.
 We pay a premium for this leather, but are happy to support such a progressive tannery.
-These leathers are used in our totes, clutches, loafers and booties, among other things.
+These leathers are used in our totes and clutches, among other things.

 Many people ask us why we choose to use real leather instead of vegan alternatives, especially as an ethical fashion brand.
 Here are a few reasons: